 Residents are expected to occupy the room and bed assigned to them by the Housing & Residence.
 However, if students are experiencing problems with their particular room assignment they can apply for a room change.

-All room changes must be pre-authorized by the Housing & Residence.
+All room changes must be pre-authorized by Housing & Residence.

-Room Change Request Forms are available from the Housing & Residence Office (LR114) two weeks after classes begin.
+Room change request information is available from the Housing & Residence Office (LR114) in late September, via email, a few weeks after classes begin.
 Request for room changes will not be considered before this time.
-Residents may be required to participate in a mediation session with their roommates or suite (if applicable) before a room change is approved.

 Room changes are prioritized at the discretion of Housing & Residence, based on the needs of all those who apply (not just on a first come first serve basis).
 Naturally, all room changes are also subject to the availability of alternate accommodation.
 Unfortunately, not all room change requests are able to be accommodated.

-A NOF is a monetary fine, ranging from $50.00 to $100.00, issued for minor violations of Residence policies and/or community standards (which are outlined in the Residence Code of Conduct in the Residence Handbook).
-These fines are issued by Residence Staff, Residence Services Officers (RSOs), Residence Assistants (RAs), and/or Residence Coordinators (RCs).
+A NOV is normally a monetary fine, usually ranging from $50 to $100, issued for minor violations of Residence policies and/or community standards (which are outlined in the Residence Code of Conduct in the Residence Handbook).
+NOVs are issued by Admin Staff, Residence Services Officers (RSOs), Residence Assistants (RAs), and/or Residence Coordinators (RCs).

-The NOF becomes payable to a student’s account after four (4) business days (and is payable online using self-service banner or in person to the Service Centre).
+Individuals can complete modules in our Student Learning Opportunities Program to reduce or eliminate the financial components of NOVs if they wish.
+The NOV becomes payable to a student’s account after 14 days (and is payable online using Self-Service Banner or in person to the Service Centre).

-A student who is issued four NOFs within one Academic year will have their residence status reviewed and may be dismissed from Residence at the discretion of the Director.
+A student who is issued four NOVs within one Academic year will have their residence status reviewed and may be dismissed from Residence at the discretion of the Director.

-If you feel that you are receiving a NOF undeservingly it is in your best interest not to dispute the fact with the Residence Staff issuing the fine.
-Arguing with the Residence Staff members may result in an additional fine for being uncooperative with Residence Staff.
+If you feel that you are receiving a NOV undeservingly it is in your best interest not to dispute the fact with the staff issuing the Notice of Violation.
+Arguing with staff members may result in an additional NOVs for being uncooperative with Residence Staff.

-Once you receive your copy of the NOF, please refer to the appeal instructions noted.
+Once you receive your copy of the NOV, please refer to the appeal instructions noted.